 It is important to evaluate GAIA definitions in practice to test their applicability and feasibility in different contexts and understand their limitations.
 The GAIA definitions were designed for use in clinical trials of vaccines in pregnancy, however investigators may apply these definitions in retrospective or observational studies.
 Therefore, it is important to determine their utility in these settings as well.

-The objective of this study was to evaluate the applicability of ten GAIA case definitions and one enabling term (a term upon which other case definitions rely) retrospectively to data collected in routine clinical care or in clinical trials across seven sites in high-resource settings; the United States of America (USA), United Kingdom (UK) and Australia.
+The objective of this study was to evaluate the applicability of ten GAIA case definitions and one enabling term (a term upon which other case definitions rely) retrospectively to data collected in routine clinical care or in research trials across seven sites in high-resource settings; the United States of America (USA), United Kingdom (UK) and Australia.

 METHODS: